mirhampt/demetrius/docs/source/iptc-notes.rst

 .. note::

-    This represents a (hopefully) workable subset of this for the first release.
+    Carve out a workable subset of this for the first release.
 Even "core" compliance is too broad an implementation for a first iteration.

 Item
     * GUID
     * version (Must be a positive integer for IPTC compliance.)
     * icon [ATOM:feed.icon?
 No equivalent for entry.]
+    * rightsInfo.accountable
     * rightsInfo.copyrightHolder
     * rightsInfo.copyrightNotice [ATOM:entry.rights]
     * rightsInfo.usageTerms